rails/rails/guides/source/association_basics.md

 ### Association Extensions

-Rails allows you to extend the functionality of association proxy objects by adding new finders, creators, or other methods through anonymous modules.
+Rails allows you to extend the functionality of the objects that manage associations (known as association proxy objects) by adding new finders, creators, or other methods through anonymous modules.
 This gives you the flexibility to tailor associations to fit your application's needs.

 For example, you can extend a `has_many` association with custom methods: